 A4 Sounds and partners including Create have identified four communities whose voices will be given priority: transgender, non-binary and gender non-conforming artists; artists seeking or who have sought asylum in Ireland; migrant and ethnic minority artists, including members of the traveling community; and artists affected by the housing and homelessness crisis.
 In each case, the priority community does not necessarily define the subject matter of the artwork; rather, the goal is to ensure representation and material support for selected artists from these communities to respond however they see fit to the theme We Only Want the Earth.

-During 2020 we will facilitate a programme of socially-engaged arts activities under the theme We Only Want the Earth.
+Beginning in 2020 Create will support A4 Sounds to facilitate a programme of socially-engaged arts activities under the theme We Only Want the Earth.
 This title, taken from a 1907 song by James Connolly, is meant here both in its original sense of demanding the impossible, and in a literal sense related to humanity’s necessary life support systems.
 We Only Want the Earth is intended as a broad conversation about the goals and strategies of social change: what kind of society do we want and how should we get there?

-We Only Want the Earth is kindly supported by The Arts Council’s Art Grant Funding 2020.
+We Only Want the Earth is kindly supported by The Arts Council’s Art Grant Funding.